 We at Culture Reframed understand how daunting it can be to raise kids in a culture where they are bombarded with sexual images, including porn.
 That’s why we have created the Culture Reframed Parents Program.
 This complete best practice toolkit will help you raise porn-resilient kids.
 Don’t wait to start these life-changing conversations!
 Access our free Parents Program now.

 Chair of eChildhood: a registered health promotion charity dedicated to mobilising responses that reduce the harmful effects of pornography on children and young people.
 We provide education and training to parents, professionals and the public.
 We advocate for measures that improve children and young people’s mental and physical health outcomes, and decrease vulnerabilities to exploitation. eChildhood takes a public health approach through research, education, legislation and digital solutions.

-Managing Director of Youth Wellbeing Project: provides holistic relationships & sexuality education to prevent sexual harms, enhance children and young people’s relationships, and build resilience to porn culture.
-Educators throughout Australia and internationally, utilise BODY IQ and RELATIONSHIP IQ programs, underpinned by holistic sexuality education principles.
+Managing Director of Youth Wellbeing Project: providing holistic relationships & sexuality education to prevent sexual harms, enhance children and young people’s relationships, and build resilience to porn culture.
+Educators throughout Australia and internationally utilise the IQ PROGRAMS, underpinned by holistic sexuality education principles.

 Author of Not for Kids! children’s book.
 This exceptional book offers gentle and insightful guidance and is a must have for parents and professionals to prepare kids for the inevitable occasion of when they will see explicit imagery.
 Through the character of Milly, she lets kids know that coming across pornographic images is not their fault and she teaches them to always seek help from a safe adult.